 There are a couple of factors to consider when planning your own route, first among them road safety, your budget and timeline.

 If your Georgia itinerary allows for it, I recommend giving this journey an entire day.
 There are plenty of places to stop between Tbilisi and Batumi.
-If you’re in a rush, you can get to Batumi in as little as 5.75 hours when you travel by train.
+If you’re in a rush, you can get to Batumi in just over 5 hours when you travel by train.
 Rail is the safest and most comfortable overland option.

 Read on for a detailed guide to Tbilisi Batumi transport, updated for 2022 to reflect current services and schedules.
 I will be revisiting this guide regularly as things change – if you have an update to share or a question, feel free to leave me a note in the comments section at the end.